CONSTITUTION & RULES

 way of thanks for their commitment and dedication to the Club.

-12.2 Managers shall nominate five from six awards for Managers Player, Players Player, Most
+12.2 Managers shall nominate five awards - two must be for Managers Player and Players Player, and

-Improved, Clubman/Most Sporting, Man of the Match/Girl of the Game, Parents Player in
+then three from the following, Most Improved, Man of the Match/Girl of the Game, Coaches player,

-12.2a Only one nomination shall be allowed per category.
+12.2a Only one nomination shall be allowed per category except if there is a tie for Man of the match/Girl of the

 12.b.
 Managers must forward names of players nominated for special awards (in writing) to Club